It’s taken a while, but 5G phone plans in Australia are becoming more and more common, despite remaining on the pricier side.

 In the three or so years since 5G arrived in the country, Telstra, Optus and Vodafone have rolled out bits of their networks across the country.
 Although it’s not available everywhere just yet, you’ll often find a 5G signal in the city and you can now order a 5G home internet plan.

 But let’s not get ahead of ourselves.
 Before you access a 5G network, you need two things: a 5G-capable phone plan and a 5G-capable phone.
 Thankfully, such things are in abundance now in Australia.
 Here’s your guide to 5G in Australia.

 If you want to stay up to date on new 5G phone plans in Australia, give this page a bookmark and check in every now and then.
-We’ll be updating it when new plans rollout.
-This article was last updated on December 8, 2021.
+We’ll be updating it when new plans roll out.
+If we’ve missed a plan, let us know!

 Table of Contents